edrineasimwe/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 ## The study guides include:
 1. Changing some home ip address mapping
-2. Displaing presently active IPv4 IPs currently stored on the machine
+2. Displaying presently active IPv4 IPs currently stored on the machine

 The files generated include: